How to Get Organizing School Papers!

 You now have a filing system you can take with you on the go and one which is easily accessible user-friendly, and super organised and super cheap!

-- Make sure you have presents bought and wrapped for upcoming parties
+- Make sure you buy presents and wrap them for upcoming parties or events.

-- Put money in envelopes ready to take to school
+- Put money needed for school in envelopes ready to take to school throughout the week.

-- Sign any forms and have prepared to return to school.
+- Sign any forms to receive to return to school.

 - Double check times and venues of parties and sporting events.